MathProblems/arith-ilp/arith-cplex/README.md

 * run `make`

 This should produce an executable named `arithCplex`.
+To build a statically linked executable instead, run `make arithCplex-static`.

 Usage